 Because let’s face it, the simple fact of the matter is, if you can’t get potential customers to convert on that first step you want them to take, they aren’t going to be your customers.
-And, with so much information and so many products out there for customers to choose from,
+And, with so much information and so many products out there for customers to choose from.

-Thought you might say that.
 Let’s take a look at how you can start driving those conversions.

 First things first, before you can get people to click, you want to understand the motivations behind the click.
 That’s where our old friend psychology comes into the equation.